 → First check whether you get any messages at all or if the system appears totally silent.
 If that is the case, check whether you are possibly “outside” of the LUH network.
 You'd then first need to connect via VPN.

 → If you can connect to the cluster from a shell (command line) via ssh, but are denied login graphically via X2Go, chances are high that you are over your quota (maximum disk space allocation) in the HOME directory and/or your grace period has expired.
-Use the command “checkquota” on the command line to verify this.
-Delete/Move files from within the ssh shell to get below your quota limits in HOME and then try again.
+Use the command “checkquota” on the command line to verify this and or see the corresponding FAQ about “Disk Quota Exceeded”.

 → use the command du -mad1 | sort -n